Gouldilocks/Canvas-Grading-Script/README.md

 ### Getting the Student's files

-Firstly, you must download all students folders with their projects and unzip the folders with their java programs. (support for auto-unzipping coming soon)

-Some students tend to put their java files within subdirectories within their zipped folders, so you must fix that.

-the folders for each student should end up somewhat like this if they follow the correct protocol: LastnameFirstname_1234567 or something along those lines.

-and inside that folder should be their .java and .class files.
-The .class files are not necessary, as this script compiles regardless due to possible java version mismatch
+Now that support for the unzipping of files has been added, all you must do is copy the .zip folders of the students you wish to grade into a folder labeled "Data"

 ### Setting up the directory paths

 Now within your folder where you download this repository, you should create a folder, and name it "Data".

-Inside this folder, you should put each of the directories where each of the students .java files are.
+Inside this folder, you should put each of the .zip files where each of the students projects are.

-The path to each .java file should look something like this: ./Data/LastnameFirstname_1234567/runme.java

-I have added an example "Data" directory for reference

 ### giving the scripts permissions to run